Ted DiBiase

 Among other accolades in the WWF/E, DiBiase was the first WWF North American Heavyweight Champion, a three-time WWF Tag Team Champion (with Irwin R. Schyster), a one-time WWE 24/7 Champion, and winner of the 1988 King of the Ring tournament.
-He held the WWF World Heavyweight Championship once, although recognition of this reign was withdrawn by the company.
-DiBiase also awarded himself the Million Dollar Championship, which was held by various associated wrestlers.
+DiBiase purchased the WWF World Heavyweight Championship from André the Giant.
+DiBiase also awarded himself the Million Dollar Championship, which was held by various associated wrestlers including DiBiase's onscreen proteges, Stone Cold Steve Austin and LA Knight.
 DiBiase headlined multiple WWF cards, including WrestleMania IV and the first-ever SummerSlam in 1988.
 DiBiase is a member of several professional wrestling halls of fame: he was inducted into the Wrestling Observer Newsletter Hall of Fame upon its inception in 1996, and headlined the 2010 WWE Hall of Fame ceremony.

 Early life

 DiBiase was born Theodore Marvin Willis in Omaha, Nebraska.
-He is the biological son of wrestler Helen Nevins and Ted Wills, an entertainer and singer.
+He is the biological son of Ted Wills, an entertainer and singer; and Helen Nevins, a wrestler.
 He is the adopted son of wrestler "Iron" Mike DiBiase, who married his mother when he was 4 years old.

 His adoptive father Mike died of a heart attack in the ring when DiBiase was 15.
 Seven-time NWA World champion Harley Race rushed to the ring and performed CPR, but was unable to save Iron Mike's life.
-In response, his mother suffered from depression and alcoholism, so DiBiase was moved to Willcox, Arizona to live with his grandparents.
+In response, his mother suffered from depression and alcoholism, so DiBiase was moved to Willcox, Arizona, to live with his grandparents.
 He attended Creighton Preparatory high school in Omaha, Nebraska and attended West Texas State University on a football scholarship.
 While there he became a member of the Alpha Tau Omega fraternity.
 However, due to an injury in his senior year, he later dropped out of college to begin a career in professional wrestling.

 Professional wrestling career

 Mid-South Wrestling (1974–1979)

-Ted DiBiase was trained by Dory Funk, Jr. and Terry Funk.
+Ted DiBiase was trained by Dory Funk Jr. and Terry Funk.
 He made his professional wrestling debut as a referee in June 1974 in the Amarillo territory owned by the Funks.
 He then went to the Mid-South territory of Bill Watts being promoted as the son of Iron Mike in 1975 where he wrestled for four years.
 His first match was a loss against Danny Hodge.
 By February 1978, DiBiase would unseat Dick Slater to become Missouri State champion only to lose to Dick Murdoch after a few weeks on television.

-World Wide Wrestling Federation(WWWF) / World Wrestling Federation(WWF) 1979
+World Wide Wrestling Federation / World Wrestling Federation (1979)

-In the beginning of 1979, DiBiase came to Vince McMahon, Sr.'s World Wide Wrestling Federation/World Wrestling Federation.
+In the beginning of 1979, DiBiase came to Vince McMahon Sr.'s World Wide Wrestling Federation / World Wrestling Federation.